 • Confidentiality

-If you collect clients’ personal information as part of course registration, it’s also a good idea to have a Privacy Policy in place.
-Our Privacy Policies are consistent with the Australian Privacy Principles and discloses how your business handles your clients’ personal information.
+If you collect your clients’ personal information as part of course registration, having a Privacy Policy is also essential.
+Our Privacy Policies are updated in line with the latest Australian Privacy Principles and clearly outline how your business handles personal information.

 Need Help?